Jiaozi: Momo

 The Tibetan and Nepalese version is known as momo (Tibetan: མོག་མོག་; Nepali: मम).
 The word "momo" comes from a Chinese loanword, "momo" (饃饃), which translates to "steamed bread".
 When preparing momo, flour is filled, most commonly with ground water buffalo meat.
 Often, ground lamb or chicken meat is used as alternate to water buffalo meat.
 In Nepal there is also a vegetarian option where mixtures of potato, cheese and other vegetable items are mixed.
 Finely chopped onion, minced garlic, fresh minced ginger, cumin powder, salt, coriander/cilantro, etc. are added to the meat for flavor.
 A sauce made from cooked tomatoes flavored with Sichuan pepper and minced red chilies is often served along with momo.

-The Nepalese momo is usually served with dipping sauces that include tomato based chutneys or sesame based sauces.
+The Nepalese momo is usually served with dipping sauces that include tomato based chutneys or sesame-based sauces.
 Sauces can be thick or thin consistency depending on the eatery (locally called chutney/achhar), that is normally made with tomato as the base ingredient.
-In Kathmandu valley, the traditional way of serving momo (momocha) is 10 ping-pong ball sized round momo drowned in a tangy, tomatoey and nutty broth or sauce called Jhol (watery soup / broth in Nepali) achar (served at room temperature, with watery / runny consistency, also known as Kathmandu style momo).
-Jhol momo has a warm or hot broth poured over momo (not cooked in the soup / broth).
-To make the jhol achar one of the main ingredients is Nepali Hog Plum (Lapsi), but if unavailable, lemon or lime juice can be used.
+In the Kathmandu valley, the traditional way of serving momo (momocha) is 10 ping-pong-ball-sized round momo drowned in a tangy, tomatoey and nutty broth or sauce called jhol (watery soup/broth in Nepali) achar (served at room temperature, with watery/runny consistency, also known as Kathmandu-style momo).
+Jhol momo has a warm or hot broth poured over momo (not cooked in the soup/broth).
+To make the jhol achar one of the main ingredients is Nepali hog plum (lapsi), but if it is unavailable, lemon or lime juice can be used.

-Jiaozi and wonton
+Confusion with wonton

 Jiaozi are often confused with wonton.
-Jiaozi have a thicker skin and a relatively flatter, more oblate, double-saucer like shape, and are usually eaten with a soy-vinegar dipping sauce (and/or hot chili sauce), while wontons have thinner skin and are usually served in broth as soup.
+Jiaozi have a thicker skin and a relatively flatter, more oblate, double-saucer like shape, and are usually eaten with a soy-vinegar dipping sauce or hot chili sauce while wontons have thinner skin and are usually served in broth as soup.
 The dough for the jiaozi and wonton wrappers also consist of different ingredients.
+Amateur home cooks are perhaps unaware of the difference because pre-packaged store-bought wrappers are often labeled as "wonton skins" which are often a shortcut substitution for actual jiaozi wrappers.

+In the greater Boston area, jiaozi are commonly referred to as Peking Ravioli, due in large part to chef Joyce Chen's influence.
+Chen renamed the dumplings to Peking Ravioli on her menus to appeal to Italian customers.